abhiwand/atk/api-doc/src/main/resources/python/frame/bin_column_equal_depth.rst

-Classify column into discrete groups with the same frequency.
+Classify column into groups with the same frequency.

 Group rows of data based on the value in a single column and add a label to identify grouping.